-Results 1–10 of 12 for "Amicus Brief"X related to "Turn a new page" Refine Your Search Refine Your Search TopicLaw & psychology (7)Sexuality (3)Marriage & divorce (2)Abortion (1)Human rights (1) 2 more... [+] Learning & memory (1)Women & men (1)Hide detailsDocument TypeAmicus BriefXYear2013 (1)2011 (3)2010 (4) Results 1–10 of 12 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Floyd v.
+Results 1–10 of 12 for "Amicus Brief"X related to "Turn a new page" Refine Your Search Refine Your Search TopicLaw & psychology (7)Sexuality (3)Lesbian, gay, bisexual, transgender (2)Marriage & divorce (2)Abortion (1) 4 more... [+] HIV & AIDS (1)Human rights (1)Learning & memory (1)Women & men (1)Hide detailsDocument TypeAmicus BriefXYear2013 (1)2011 (3)2010 (5) Results 1–10 of 12 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Floyd v.
 CainResearch and psychological science indicate that not every voluntary confession is true.
 The brief also addresses why innocent people confess and how voluntary false confessions are difficult for judges, juries and others to discern.Amicus Brief (May 2010)2.APA Amicus Briefs by YearListing in reverse chronological order of APA amicus briefs, on subjects such as sexual orientation, psychotherapist-patient privilege and the death penalty.
 Each of the titles links to a one-page summary.
 Amicus Brief 3.APA Amicus Briefs in Alphabetical OrderListing of the amicus briefs in alphabetical order, including topics such as sexual orientation, gays in the military, abortion and confidentiality.
 Amicus Brief 4.Donaldson v.
 MontanaThe brief concerned the protection of state-recognized domestic partnerships in the state constitution’s provisions such as its guarantees of equal protection and privacy.Amicus Brief (November 2011)5.Coble v.
 TexasA case on the reliability of expert testimony (on risk of “future dangerousness”) in a death penalty case.Amicus Brief (May 2011)6.Planned Parenthood et al. v.
 Mike Rounds et al.This brief (which was submitted but not accepted) addresses a law requirng physicians to warn women considering an abortion that suicide or suicidal ideation are known medical risks of abortion.Amicus Brief (April 2010)7.APA Amicus Briefs by IssueListing of the amicus briefs by issues such as sexual orientation, gays in the military, abortion and confidentiality.
 Each of the titles below links to a one-page summary.Amicus Brief 8.Rivera v.
-Illinois, 2-09-1060APA described research on false confessions and factors that lead to them, such as length of interrogation, mental illness, and low IQ.Amicus Brief (July 2010)9.Perry v.
-SchwarzeneggerChallenge to Proposition 8 (California Marriage Protection Act).Amicus Brief (October 2010) Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 11 for "Amicus Brief"X related to "Turn a new page"
+Illinois, 2-09-1060APA described research on false confessions and factors that lead to them, such as length of interrogation, mental illness, and low IQ.Amicus Brief (July 2010)9.Warney v.
+New York, CA 08 02261This case involves Douglas Warney, a man with mental retardation and AIDS-related dementia who was convicted of murder based solely on a false confession.Amicus Brief (July 2010)10.Perry v.
+SchwarzeneggerChallenge to Proposition 8 (California Marriage Protection Act).Amicus Brief (October 2010) Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 12 for "Amicus Brief"X related to "Turn a new page"